NivenT/nivent.github.io/_posts/blog/2018-08-16-ufd-localization.md

 <div class="conj" name="Kaplansky's Conjecture">
     Let $K$ be a field, and let $G$ be a torsion-free group.
 Then, the group ring $K[G]$ does not contain nontrivial zero divisors.
 </div>

+I should maybe mention that this is only one of Kaplansky's conjectures, so the name isn't well-defined.

 [^1]: Depending on how I'm feeling when I get to that part, I might also say why I care about this fact and/or "plug a hole" in this blog by proving that R[x] is a UFD when R is a UFD since I didn't [last time](../ring-intro) I had a chance to.
 [^2]: "functor"